-- Valerian.
-National Institutes of Health Office of Dietary Supplements. http://ods.od.nih.gov/factsheets/Valerian-HealthProfessional/.
-Accessed Feb.
-24, 2015.
+- Valerian: Fact sheet for health professionals.
+National Institutes of Health Office of Dietary Supplements. https://ods.od.nih.gov/factsheets/Valerian-HealthProfessional/.
+Accessed Dec.
+28, 2017.

 - Using dietary supplements wisely.
-National Center for Complementary and Integrative Medicine. http://nccih.nih.gov/health/supplements/wiseuse.htm.
-Accessed March 6, 2015.
+National Center for Complementary and Integrative Health. https://nccih.nih.gov/health/supplements/wiseuse.htm.
+Accessed Dec.
+28, 2017.

 - Leach MJ, et al. Herbal medicine for insomnia: A systematic review and meta-analysis.
 Sleep Medicine Reviews.
 2015;24:1.